Ukrainian People's Republic: Exile

-International recognition
+International relations

+Starting from Summer 1917, official representatives of France, United Kingdom, United States and Romania, as well as head of the Czechoslovak National Council Tomáš Garrigue Masaryk, visited Kyiv.
+In August 1917 Oleksander Shulhyn had an audience with Joseph Noulens, the French ambassador in Petrograd.
+Later in the year, head of the French military mission in Russia visited Kyiv and left one of his staff members as a constant representative in the Ukrainian capital.
+In order to stop the advance of Central Powers, French and British representatives offered to organize financial and technical aid to Ukraine, but the Ukrainian government demanded their governments to recognize Ukrainian statehood in exchange.

+After Bolshevik representatives arrived to Brest for peace talks with the Central Powers, Ukrainian government decided to send their own delegation to the negotiations, and on 24 December 1917 issued an appeal to all sides of the war, calling them to establish peace "without annexations and contributions".
+The note represented Ukraine as an independent subject of international politics, which caused a negative reaction from the Entente.
+However, after negotiations France agreed with the Ukrainian representative travelling to Brest, and on 5 January 1918 French foreign minister Stephen Pichon declared the establishment of diplomatic relations with Ukraine in a speech before the French Parliament.
+On the same day, the French plenipotentiary was accepted by the Ukrainian government.
+Great Britain also appointed its own representative in Ukraine, and according to an agreement with Masaryk, the Ukrainian side would provide ammunition to the Czechoslovak Legion.

 The Ukrainian People's Republic was recognized de jure in February 1918 by the Central Powers of World War I (Austria-Hungary, Germany, the Ottoman Empire and Bulgaria) and by Bolshevik Russia, the Baltic States (Estonia, Latvia and Lithuania), Georgia, Azerbaijan, Romania, Czechoslovakia, the Holy See, the Mountainous Republic of the Northern Caucasus, Armenia, and Kuban (the latter of which sought unification with it).
 De facto recognition was granted by Switzerland, Sweden, Denmark, and Persia.
 Partial de facto recognition was received from the Belarusian Democratic Republic (see Belarus–Ukraine relations).

 Later in 1918 Russia chose to withdraw its recognition of independent Ukraine, representing the protocols of the Versailles Treaty as justification for its action.
 In 1920 Symon Petliura and Józef Piłsudski signed the Warsaw Treaty in which both countries established their borders along the Zbruch River.
-The states that previously recognized the Ukrainian People's Republic ceased any relationships with its Government-in-exile after they recognized the Soviet Government in Kiev.
+The states that previously recognized the Ukrainian People's Republic ceased any relationships with its Government-in-exile after they recognized the Soviet Government in Kyiv.